G8MR/PyEncrypter/README.md

 variable.decrypt(data)
 ```
 <br>
-Note: It is strongly advisable to delete the object after usage of command by the "del variable" command.
+Note: It is strongly advisable to delete the object after usage of the command by the "del variable" command.
 <br>

 ## Examples for usage